Facts on Flame Retardancy – NFPA 701 Certification

-We have provided information on aspects of the flame retardancy and fabric flammability issues here on our website, including:
+We have provided information on aspects of flame retardancy, fabric flammability, and NFPA 701 Certification here on our website, including:

 “FR” – Fire Retardant (aka Flame Retardant)